 Configuring Time Limits

-Instructions with screenshots are available under a different URL: https://support.kaspersky.com/safekids/all
+Instructions with screenshots and videos are available under a different URL: https://support.kaspersky.com/safekids/all

 Award levels reached in this Parental Control Review